rgglez/gofiber-recaptcha3-middleware/README.md

 ## Configuration

 * **Next** defines a function to skip this middleware when returned true.
 Optional.
 Default: nil
+* **NoNext** defines a function to "force" this middleware when returned true.
+Optional.
+Default: nil
 * **Secret** reCAPTCHA secret key.
 Required string.
 * **ExpectedAction** is the expected action.
 Example: "login" o "submit".
 Required string.
 * **MinScore** the lowest acceptable score.
 Example: 0.5.
 Required float.